FOUNDATION

 Operating Efficiencies of a Contractor

-The construction industry is facing major challenges due to the current recession.
+The construction industry is facing major challenges due to ongoing economic uncertainty and changes.
 Companies are going out of business because of operating inefficiencies as well as overly aggressive bidding on significantly fewer available projects.
-Many of those contractors operated inefficiently in the past and still managed to maintain profitability because of the building boom, but in the current economic environment they are no longer profitable and facing liquidation.
+Many of those contractors operated inefficiently in the past and still managed to maintain profitability because of the building boom, but in the current economic environment, they are no longer profitable and facing liquidation.

 In order to survive in this competitive market, contractors must focus on the following operating indicators: